Skip to main content

 Abstract

-This collection consists of departmental correspondence, student records, faculty files, teaching schedules, and special reports from the Barnard College Department of History.
+This collection consists of departmental correspondence, student records, faculty files, teaching schedules, event recordings, and special reports from the Barnard College Department of History.

 Arrangement